 Solar Dehydration: Turning Surplus into Opportunity

 Solar dehydration is a simple yet powerful innovation.
-Using renewable energy, we remove moisture from fruits and vegetables, extending shelf life up to one year.
-Products like tomato powder, dried mango slices, chilli flakes, and moringa leaf powder fetch higher prices and reduce post-harvest losses.
+Using renewable energy, moisture is removed from fruits and vegetables, extending shelf life up to one year.

-Reduced distress sales, Better price realization, Increased income stability.
-For rural youth and women, it means employment in sorting, slicing, drying, packaging, and marketing.
+For farmers, this means reduced distress sales, better price realization, and increased income stability.
+For rural youth and women, it creates employment opportunities in sorting, slicing, drying, packaging, and marketing.

 Cold-Pressed Oil: Reviving Tradition, Creating Income